 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLG's allow for a margin of safety.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
-MCL's are set as close to the MCLGs as is feasible using the best available treatment technology contaminants
+Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCL's are set as close to the MCLGs as is feasible using the best available treatment technology.